 “My brain seems to have been whacked by the encounter with Tony.”

 “Anyway.
 Let’s go.
-Need to pack up, check out, head to Sky Walk, then Hoover Dam, then…”
+Need to pack up and check out.”

 When she opened the door, the empty beds greeted us.
 Where did the girls go?